zfcampus/apigility-documentation/auth/authentication-http-basic.md

 You need to specify an authentication adapter name, select the HTTP Basic type, provide a realm value and the path of the `htpasswd` file.

-Of the configuration entered into this screen the generated configuration is stored in `config/autoload/local.php` file.
+Of the configuration entered into this screen, the generated configuration is stored in `config/autoload/local.php` file.
 This file is **not** intended for check-in into your version control system and should be excluded via `.gitignore`.
 The intended purpose is to ensure that if an authentication scheme was on your local development system, when pushed into production, the system will still be configured to look for authentication even if a user/password store is not available in your VCS.
 At this point, your production system should get a non-VCS user/password `htpasswd` file to ensure proper authentication